List of Mighty Morphin Power Rangers characters: Tommy Oliver

 Thomas "Tommy" Oliver is the Green Ranger and later the White Ranger and the White Ninja Ranger; also the team's second leader.

 As the Green Ranger, he controlled the Dragon Zord.
-As the White Ranger, he controlled the White tiger, Zord the Falcon Zord and the bird-like White Shogunzord.
+As the White Ranger, he controlled the White tiger Zord, the Falcon Zord and the bird-like White Shogunzord.
 His main weapon was the Dragon Dagger while serving as the Green Ranger and Saba whilst serving as the White Ranger.

 He was portrayed by Jason David Frank.

 Rocky DeSantos

-Rocky DeSantos is the new Red Ranger and the Red Ninja Ranger, succeeding Jason Lee Scott.
+Rocky DeSantos is the second Red Ranger and the Red Ninja Ranger, succeeding Jason Lee Scott.

-When he became the Red Ranger, he gained control of the Red Dragon Thunderzord, the Ape Ninjazord and the ape-like Red Shogunzord.
+When he became the Red Ranger, he gained control of the Red Dragon Thunderzord, the Ape Ninjazord, the ape-like Red Shogunzord and controlled the Tyrannosaurus Dinozord.

 He was portrayed by Steve Cardenas.

 Adam Park

-Adam Park is the new Black Ranger and the Black Ninja Ranger, succeeding Zack Taylor.
+Adam Park is the second Black Ranger and the Black Ninja Ranger, succeeding Zack Taylor.

 When he became the Black Ranger, he gained control of the Lion Thunderzord and later controlled the Frog Ninjazord and the frog-headed Black Shogunzord.
 He later played the Green Ranger in Power Rangers Zeo and Power Rangers Turbo.
 He reprised his role as the Black Mighty Morphin Ranger in one episode of Power Rangers in Space (1998) and Power Rangers Operation Overdrive (2007).
 Either he or Zack would return as the Black Mighty Morphin Ranger in Power Rangers Beast Morphers, as they stay morphed throughout the episode "Grid Connection".

 He was portrayed by Johnny Yong Bosch.